hpc2n/intro-linux/docs/intro.md

 The Linux/Unix shell has existed for a very long time (Thompson shell, 1971; Bourne shell, 1979).

-- The reason it keeps being used is that it is a very powerful tool which lets users perform complex and powerful tasks.
-- These tasks can often be done using a few keystrokes or maybe a few lines of code.
+It continues to be used because it is a very powerful tool that lets users perform complex tasks.
+These tasks can often be done using a few keystrokes or maybe a few lines of code.

-- It can be used to automate repetitive tasks or to combine smaller tasks into **scripts**, which helps the user work faster and be more effective.
+It can be used to automate repetitive tasks or to combine smaller tasks into **scripts**, which helps the user work faster and more effectively.

 Using the Linux/Unix shell is fundamental for a large number of advanced computing tasks, including in HPC (high-performance computing).